trrapp12/mobile-list-app/README.md

 ### THIS PROJECT DEMONSTRATES...

-🆕 CRUD functionality with a firebase database
+🆕 CRD (create, read, delete) functionality with a firebase database

 🆕 Utilizing getDatabase(), ref(), push(), onValue(), and remove() methods for firebase database